OSU-NLP-Group/QA4RE/README.md

 #### TODO
-- [ ] Organize and release CODE for FLAN T5
+- [ ] Organize and release CODE for FLAN T5 Series
 - [ ] Release output results of GPT-3.5 Series
+- [x] Organize and release Code for GPT-3.5 Series

 ## Installation